iankan04/MCP-Spotify/README.md

 ## Example Interactions

+- _"Can you add the top 5 Coldplay songs to my playlist vibes"_
-- _"What songs does bruno mars have?"_
+- _"What are my most listened to songs this past month"_
+- _"Can you shuffle play my top songs"_

 ## Tools